vicvalens/robustdesign/README.md

 # Robust Design and Product Specification

-Course materials for **Specification of Products and Services** focused on robust design, technical product documentation, and visual/commercial communication.
+Course materials for **Specification of Products and Services**, focused on robust design, technical product documentation, and visual/commercial communication.

 This repository contains class presentations, example reports, and reference materials for students.